 Winter Pet Tips From Yolo Veterinary Clinic

-Watch That Diet – Outdoor dogs and those dogs that spend a lot of time outdoors need more food during the winter because keeping warm depletes energy.
-However, if your dog is a homebody and doesn't spend much time exercising during the cold weather months, it might start to gain unneeded weight.
-Be careful not to overfeed your pet.
+Outdoor dogs and those dogs that spend a lot of time outdoors need more food during the winter because keeping warm depletes energy.
+However, if your dog is a homebody and doesn't spend much time exercising during the cold weather months, they might start to gain unneeded weight.
+Be careful not to over-feed your pet.
 Quick weight gain is unhealthy.
-Obesity in pets leads to serious medical problems and a shortened life span.
+Obesity in pets leads to serious medical problems and a shortened lifespan.

-Prevent Cabin Fever – Now that the summer and vacations are over, your pets will be spending more time home alone.
+Now that the summer and vacations are over, your pets will be spending more time home alone.
 Bored, unstimulated dogs and cats are most likely to cause problems and develop separation anxiety while you're away at school or work.
 Prevent problems by putting out your pet's favorite toys when you leave for the day and put them away when you get home.
 Leave a radio on to a talk or news station while you're out.
-Most of all, spend some quality time with your pet when you do get home.
+Most of all spend some quality time with your pet when you do get home.

 Don't let your pet become a tragic statistic.
 Cleaning fluids, detergents, household solvents, even nail polish can smell and taste sweet to your pet.
 Once swallowed, they can be deadly.
 Secure all of these products in a place your pets can't get at.
 If you suspect your pet may have ingested a toxic product contact your vet immediately.
 Have his daytime and after hours phone readily available.

 With the warm weather approaching, this is a good time to schedule your pet's annual visit to the veterinarian.
 By taking some simple preventive steps now, you can avoid dangerous situations and help protect your pet from falling victim to them.